 If you already wear prescription glasses or contact lenses, you should have your eyes tested every year.
-Adults who do not wear prescription glasses or contact lenses should have an eye test every two years.
+Adults who do not wear prescription glasses or contact lenses should have an eye test every 2 years.

 Health checks for your bones

-Advancing age is a significant risk factor for osteoporosis in both men and women.
+Advancing age is a significant risk factor for in both men and women.
 A bone density test helps to determine the health of your bones.
 Generally speaking, people over the age of 50 should be assessed for the need to have a bone density test.